TechDocsStudio/biel-docs/docs/quickstart.md

 3. Follow the on-screen instructions to complete your account setup:

     ![Create account](./images/create-account.png)

+    - Provide your email, and password, and company name.
+    - Confirm your email address to activate your account.

 Once your account is ready, you can begin creating your first project.